Weaning off Hashimoto’s thyroid medication: Here’s how (and why) I did it after needing it for over a decade.

 At the time, I was on ½ grain of thyroid medication a day (the brand I used is called Westhroid Pure®).
 So, I switched to ¼ grain a day.
 This itself was astonishing to me, because way back when, I needed at least a full grain of medication to drag myself through the day.
 Further evidence that my body and thyroid were indeed healing.

 After reducing my dose, my extreme anxiety and heart palpitations went away.
 I was also in my first trimester of pregnancy while this was all happening.

 But, the symptoms came back 1-2 weeks later.
 Still fairly confident my body needed the medication, I decided to cut that ¼ grain in half.
 Honestly, I think this is the teeniest-tiniest dose you can get: 1/8 grain.

 The same thing happened though… and within 1-2 weeks, I was right back on the anxiety and heart palpitation train.
 So, this was the moment.
 This was when I started to think: “Hmmm… maybe my thyroid is capable of doing this all on its own.”
 A moment of pride.
 Triumph!
 Like taking the training wheels off a bike for the very first time.

 Eventually, I went from a daily dose of 1/8 grain to every other day, to every few days, to none at all.
 It got to the point where even just one dose would give me anxiety within 20 minutes.

 The entire process only took 6-8 weeks.
 My hormone levels remained stable, but my TSH did climb to around 3.5.
-Historically, this is normal for me during pregnancy, but now that I am post-partum, it doesn’t seem to budge.
-I keep a watchful eye on it and will jump back on medication if my doctor suggests it.
+Historically, this is normal for me during pregnancy, but now that I am post-partum, it is back in the 1-2 range and continues to decrease.
+Still, I am keeping a watchful eye on it.

 In the mean-time, I am employing supportive measures to help my little ol’ thyroid as it chugs along.
 I imagine it like the Little Engine that Could.